 (Photo credit: Julia Samia May)

-And there’s my back again, on the left.
+That’s my back on the left.
 This was my first garb, when I’d just gotten into the SCA.
 I was ambitious and hand-sewed the entire thing, which was about its only real virtue as a whole, as both the smock and the green dress are cotton, and I was new to historical research and mixed up the 10th century with the 1000s (which is really the 11th century) and didn’t discover that till afterwards, along with the handy bit of knowledge that the short overgown is not documentably period.
 Since the only distinction between men’s and women’s t-tunics is often the length, that green tunic is now loaner garb for any guy who can fit in it.
 The trim was a pain to put on but very nice once done.

 It all boils down to the precept a lot of beginners overlook: Your First Garb Will Not Be Your Best.
 I won’t go into all the problems with everything here.
-It’s obvious from the picture that that outfit was a little wide for me, and you can kind of tell something’s up with the smock’s hem, if you look, and the veil is far from accurate for the late Anglo-Saxon era (though nice enough, the way I had it wrapped, that even though it’s a dark colour I wasn’t too hot).
+It’s obvious from the picture that that outfit was a little wide for me, and you can kind of tell something’s up with the smock’s hem, if you look, and the veil is far from accurate for the late Anglo-Saxon era (but though it’s a dark colour I wasn’t too hot).

 The green cyrtel, partly because the sleeves are a little too short, adapts nicely to early Anglo-Saxon as well.
 In the cover of Wind Age I’m wearing it with a tied veil and two necklaces, which is period for the seventh century.
-(P. S.: the veil is a dishtowel.
+(And the veil is a dishtowel.
 Versatile things, aren’t they?)

 The wool I made it of is herringbone weave (perfectly historically accurate for my era) with half the threads green and half undyed, so it’s not overwhelmingly green.
 Instead of front and back and side gores, I cut two very large gores and put them in the sides, eliminating the need for slits.
 However, thinking I wouldn’t waste fabric, I didn’t round off the bottoms, resulting in a wildly uneven hem and that learning from experience which is the beginning of wisdom, because now I know why the t-tunic pattern says “round off the bottoms of the gores”.
 The sleeves are plain, loose ones with no gussets — the gores came too high for that, but they don’t really need them.
 It does nothing for the incorrect idea that all medieval clothes were sacks, but it’s a comfortable sack and I like it, if it is a little warm for summer events.
-Which brings me to my next project.